MSc Marketing Management

 - Take the opportunity to join a local company on a marketing internship, deepening your professional insights and improving your career prospects

-- Draw inspiration from a teaching team with extensive marketing experience, including researchers who are breaking new ground in market sensing
+- Draw inspiration from an MSc Marketing Management teaching team with extensive marketing experience, including researchers who are breaking new ground in market sensing

 - Learn alongside students from around the world, so you’ll benefit from sharing global business experiences.

 Course length: Full-time: one year.
 Part-time: two to three years

 College: College of Business

 This highly regarded MSc Marketing Management will increase your understanding of what marketing is – and isn’t – and how it can be applied effectively and creatively in real-world scenarios.

 Leading employers worldwide increasingly expect their marketing staff – experienced professionals and new recruits alike – to have a specialist degree such as an MSc.